wallace-js/wallace/README.md

 > You can specify an actual element instead of an id string if you prefer.

-##### Important
+#### Important

 Key points to understand:

-1. There is no central engine coordinating things.
+1. Components manage their own DOM and immediate nested components.
-2. Components control their own DOM and manage their directly nested components.
+2. The root component works just like other components.
-3. `mount` does nothing special and the root component works just like other components.
+3. There is no central engine coordinating things.

-This makes things very easy to *follow* and very easy to *control* - both core principles of Wallace.
+This makes things very easy to *follow* and very easy to *control* - a primary goal Wallace.
 On that note: clicking the buttons doesn't do anything yet, because Wallace is deliberately not reactive until you tell it to be.

 ### JSX